Digital Evidence Sharing Capability: DESC

 What are the benefits of DESC?

-DESC will allow you to upload the evidence quickly and efficiently and you won’t need to wait for a police officer to collecting digital evidence (CCTV, videos and images) from you.
+DESC will allow you to upload the evidence quickly and efficiently and you won’t need to wait for a police officer to collect digital evidence (CCTV, videos and images) from you.

-Faster collection of digital evidence allows us to share this with the prosecution at the earliest opportunity allowing for swifter justice for perpetrators.
+Faster collection of digital evidence allows Police to make more timely investigations and share this with the prosecution at the earliest opportunity allowing for swifter justice for perpetrators.

 Is it easy to upload the evidence to DESC?